peppelinux/Django-Identity/README.md

 # Django-Identity
+Development panel to bring AAI technologies to Django in a secure and stadard way.
+Actually started from SAML2 implementation for IDP and SP Django based this project will implement also OIDC/oAuth2 and other AAA features.

-Code and resources related to AAI in a Django context.
+Here you can find quite tested Applications, Code and general Resources related to AAI deployment in a Django context.

 ## Bootstrap code examples
 Each one for targeted projects, they will be migrated to project's Readme files.